hannesdatta/course-dprep/slides/dprep.md

 - coded a lot (data prep, modeling), but didn't *learn how to structure my workflows*
 - created a complete chaos (but still got published); [see here](http://tilburgsciencehub.com/workflow/structure_phd_2013.html)

-::: notes

 ## Can't find stuff...

 - Cannot find code that prepped the dataset
 - Cannot find code of the econometric model that eventually got published

+::: notes

 Ask students what's bad about it?
+ADD SCREENSHOT OF MESSY DIRECTORY OF PHD PAPER
+PROVIDE EXAMPLES OF CONFUSING FILE_NAMES (e.g., report, final_report, final_final_report)
 :::

 ## What was so bad about it?